Bira/octopus-carnival/_drafts/lphr-scene-04.md

 They agree to split the remaining $110 equally, getting $22 each (1 silver, 2 coppers).
 Jade also gets the blessed papers.

-## GM Interlude

-I'm not gonna make the shopping into a separate Mythic scene.
+    [GM] I'm not gonna make the shopping into a separate Mythic scene.
 The following scene will be different from what's in the book, and I think we can count that as an "altered" scene even though I planned the differences myself.

-## The Fair Fortune Livery
+# [Player] The Fair Fortune Livery

 It's mid-afternoon when the party arrives at the Fair Fortune livery.
 Jade remembers the original Ravens talking about how it used to be a slaughterhouse,